 - The Hybl Sports Medicine and Performance Center broke ground in October 2018.
 The 104,000-square foot center will be comprised of lecture halls, classrooms, medical care, and sports performance work.

-- The new U.S. Olympic Museum is set to open to the public in spring 2020.
+- The new U.S. Olympic & Paralympic Museum is set to open to the public in spring 2020.
 The museum will encompass 1.7 acres of land in the city’s Southwest Downtown Urban Renewal District.